jdittrich/userNeedResearchBook/text/dataGathering.md

 > [continuing the conversation above] Participant: “I would either crop this bunch of images or I'd try to find a suitable font for the headlines in this document
 > You: “If the tasks are equally relevant to you, I'd be more interested in watching you choosing the fonts”

 Avoid positioning yourself as the expert in the participant’s domain by suggesting procedures and by telling the participant how and why something should be done.
-If the participant would just look up to you and your concept of how work should be done we would not get to know anything.
+Your participants will stop being open about showing you how they work and they usually have a reason for doing what they do.

 ![Observing the user’s work](images/ObservationDesign1.jpg)